 Companies that undergo a successful business transformation have successfully integrated digital technologies into every facet of their organisation.
 But they’ve also aligned their cultural values to this new way of working and creating value, ensuring the support of every employee and stakeholder.
 Part of this culture is the willingness to try new things with an implicit risk of failure.

 Digital transformation initiatives are cyclical.
-They are an ongoing process that requires a constant re-evaluation of workflows, supply chains, skill sets, and other value drivers.
-But they also deliver ongoing benefits that enable organisations to flex with customer demands and other market drivers quickly and cost-effectively.
+They are ongoing and require a constant re-evaluation of workflows, supply chains, skill sets, and other value drivers.
+But they also deliver ongoing benefits that enable organisations to flex with customer demands and other market drivers quickly and effectively.

 An effective digital transformation strategy positions organisations to thrive in a technology driven marketplace.

-The first two decades have seen a rapid growth in digital technologies, spurring enterprises towards digitally driven new business models.
-IDC expects that by 2025, 75% of business leaders will implement digital ecosystems to transform their value chains.
-Moreover, between 2020 and 2023, $6 trillion of direct digital transformation investments are expected.
+The first two decades of the 21st century have witnessed a rapid growth in digital technologies, spurring ever more new business models.
+In fact, IDC forecasts that by 2025, 75% of business leaders will have implemented digital ecosystems that transform their value chains.
+Furthermore, $6 trillion of direct digital transformation investments are expected between 2020 and 2023.

-Integrating digital technology with business strategy helps organisations:
+Integrating digital technologies with business strategy helps organisations:

 - Gain better understanding of customer needs